seasarorg/dbflute-www/view/readme.txt

-old directory
+Here is an old directory.
-remove this at the future (refactor before it)
+I'll remove this at the future.
+(It needs to refactor models before it)

 (writing 2010/05/21)